-Source: Data from Credit Suisse Western Europe Leveraged Loan EUR Hedged Index (in EUR) as at 31 December 2021.
+Source: Data from Credit Suisse Western Europe Leveraged Loan EUR Hedged Index (in EUR) as at 31 June 2023.
+Past performance is not a guarantee of future results.

 of US SSL monthly returns have been positive

 2.4 Historical volatility